Console-Utils/batch-newprogram-util/README.md

 ## Error codes

 - `0` - Success
+- `2` - Specified option is not supported.
-- `2` - Unexpected language name.
-Valid language name set is: csharp, pascal.
+- `2` - Specified language name must be one of: csharp, pascal.
+- `2` - Specified path doesn't exist.

 ## Examples